ibm-client-engineering-nl/maximo-bob-labs/docs/ibm-bob/ide-scavenger-hunt.md

 1. Click the **Explorer** icon (pages icon) at the top of the left-hand activity bar to open the Explorer panel.
 2. In the Explorer, right-click the root of your workspace and choose **New File**.
 3. Name the file `scavenger-notes.md`.
 4. Verify the file appears in the Explorer tree.
+The file is autmatically opened in the **Editor**.

 ✅ **Checkpoint:** `scavenger-notes.md` exists in your workspace root and is visible in the Explorer tree.